apache/pulsar/site2/docs/functions-package.md

 >
 > - `$PWD/data` is the local directory. `-v` maps the `/pulsar/data` directory in the Docker image to the local `$PWD/data` directory.
 >
-> - To check whether the image starts up, use the command `docker ps`.
+> - To check whether the image starts, use the command `docker ps`.

 ### Run Pulsar cluster in k8s

-For details about how to deploy a Pulsar cluster in the k8s environment, For details, see [here](https://pulsar.apache.org/docs/en/helm-overview/).
+For details about how to deploy a Pulsar cluster in the k8s environment, For details, see [here](helm-overview.md).

 ## Java